top of page

 Destination Sex

-From the moment things begin, there’s a goal to reach.
-All the energy is directed toward that destination.
-It can become a bit like ‘sex by numbers’ following a familiar plan or routine, whether solo or shared.
+For men, Destination Sex is primarily focused on the end goal of ejaculation and orgasm.
+From the moment things begin, there’s a clear objective to reach.
+All energy is directed toward that destination.
+It can feel like ‘sex by numbers,’ following a familiar plan or routine, whether solo or shared.

 A couple of challenges arise with Destination Sex: